This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Types of lentils
+Understanding Different Types of Lentils

-• Brown & green lentils: Brown and green lentils are the most “standard” varieties when you think of lentils.
+• Brown and green lentils: Brown and green lentils are the most “standard” varieties when you think of lentils.
 They cook quickly (in 20 to 30 minutes), and tend to fall apart when cooked instead of hold their shape.
 This makes them ideal for soups and curries.

 • Red lentils: Red lentils are bright orange in color and most commonly found in Indian curry dishes like daal.
-They take about 20 minutes to cook and break down quickly into a uniform texture.,
+They take about 20 minutes to cook and break down quickly into a uniform texture.

 • French lentils (also called Puy lentils): French lentils hold their shape when cooked, making them different from brown, green and red lentils.
 These small and greenish-gray lentils are great for salads or stuffing into vegetables like sweet potatoes.